 6 months - 1 year postpartum

-Around the middle of the first year of your baby’s life is when solid foods begin to be introduced.
-The introduction of solids is an exploration of texture, taste and smell.
+Solid foods begin to be introduced around the middle of the first year of your baby’s life.
+The introduction of solids is an exploration of texture, taste, and smell.
 They still rely on your milk to meet their needs.
 You will always nurse first and then give food.
-The more food your baby begins to eat over this period of time, the less milk they may take and supply will decrease slightly.
+The more food your baby begins to eat over this period of time, the less milk they may take, and milk supply will decrease slightly.
 Until at least one year old, food remains complimentary to breast milk; it does not replace it.